financialomejor/ach-serverless/README.md

 Then right click the project folder and choose the <strong>"Run As > Spring Boot App"</strong>.
 If all configurations where done properly the console must show the running project.

+<strong> Be sure that the tinyproxy service running on the EC2 instance allows the connections from your IP.</strong>

 ## Build

 After the project is configured, you need to install the dependencies and build the project.
 For this you need to execute the following command: